echen01/graphics-final/README.md

 - Ray tracing

 ### Notes
-- Objects on to be ray traced must be placed on a 2x2 grid from (-1, -1) to (1, 1) instead of the 500x500 grid.
+- Objects to be ray traced must be placed on a 2x2 grid from (-1, -1) to (1, 1) instead of the 500x500 grid.
 This is due to how the pinhole camera model works.
 I couldn't get it to work on the 500x500 grid.
 - Ray traced polygons become invisible or glitch out sometimes.
 - I spent so much time debugging my ray tracing code that I had to abandon my original plan to create antialiasing and upscaling algorithms.